After Moonlight, in Vermont Comes Breakfast

 Across the street is The Angry Egg at 467 Main.
 Why is the egg angry?
 I didn’t ask.
 The waitresses seemed friendly.
 The quarters are spacious, the food fresh and hearty.

 Like a bagel?
-Try Love A Bagel at 704 Main, with plenty of morning light to start your day.
-They also serve scones, not to mention carrot cake.
+How about Acai Bowls?
+Try The Local (which replaced Love A Bagel at 704 Main), with plenty of morning light to start your day.
+They also serve delicious baked goods and more.

 Further east on Main/Route 9 (1104 Woodford Rd., past the junction with 279) you’ll find Papa Pete’s Café.
 “Last diner for 20 miles!” proclaims the sign outside.
 Inside, Cathy has been serving classic diner fare for 14 years.
 The giant pancake feeds a family.
 The “Vermosa” (cider and champagne) is popular in all seasons.